xlxlxlx/humanmouse_brainimmune_genes/README.md

-# Comparative Genomics of Human Brain and Immune Gene Conservation Across Species
+# Comparative Genomics of Human Brain and Immune Gene Preservation Across Species

-This is a repository storing data and scripts used in our manuscript titled "Comparative Genomics of Human Brain and Immune Gene Conservation Across Species".
+This is a repository storing data and scripts used in our manuscript titled "Comparative Genomics of Human Brain and Immune Gene Preservation Across Species".

 ## Data files
 - genome_accession.xlsx